theo-m/theo-m.github.io/index.md

 My name is Théo Matussière.
 I've attended the _École polytechnique_ and recently graduated from the MVA, a research master at the _ENS Cachan_.

-I'm interested in language emergence in societies of agents, representation learning, and in optimization, to a lesser extent.
+I'm interested in language emergence in societies of agents, automatic dialog model evaluation, geometry in representation spaces and optimization - to a lesser extent.

 In a more pragmatic setting I'm interested in building tools to make work more interesting at [Nabla](https://nabla.com), check us out!